Financial Samurai

 Sector Weightings Debate

-There is some discussion on whether comparing a portfolio to the S&P 500 or Personal Capital’s Tactical Weighting methodology is the better approach.
-I’m biased for indexing against the S&P 500 performance.
+There is some discussion on whether comparing a portfolio to the S&P 500 or Empower's Tactical Weighting methodology is the better approach.
+I'm biased for indexing against the S&P 500 performance.
 But take a look at the below chart to see why aligning your portfolio to the S&P 500 might be a mistake.

 In 1999, the S&P 500 technology weight grew to 28%.
 It was the hot sector, much like it is today.
 The sector then proceeded to decline by 80.5% over the next two years as the bubble burst.
 An S&P 500 portfolio underperformed an equal sector weighted portfolio as a result.